RDXiaoLu/SCoralDet/README.md

 ---

 ## 📅 Recent Updates
+- **[2024/12/22]**: Added detailed instructions for integrating and using SCoralDet source code within the Ultralytics YOLO framework. 🎉
 - **[2024/12/18]**: We have uploaded the core improvement source code of SCoralDet! 😊
 - **[2024/12/16]**: We are maintaining the **SCoralDet Dataset** on [Papers with Code](https://paperswithcode.com/dataset/scoraldet-dataset-1).
 - **[2024/12/13]**: Our paper **SCoralDet: Efficient real-time underwater soft coral detection with YOLO** has recently been published! [[Paper]](https://www.sciencedirect.com/science/article/pii/S1574954124004795)